 The Crescent, an Amtrak passenger train connecting New Orleans with New York City, stops at the station twice a day; once heading northbound and once heading southbound.
 There was a time when the station offered baggage service.
 This permitted bicycles to be loaded on and off-loaded the baggage car.
-There is no baggage service offered now.
+There is no baggage service offered now at Hattiesburg.
 Only carry on luggage is permitted.
-The nearest baggage stops are New Orleans and Meridian.
-How cool would that be to load a bicycle on the train early in the morning in New Orleans, have breakfast on the train, then off-load the bike in Hattiesburg and begin riding the Longleaf Trace right from the station!
+Baggage service is offered at some other stations; the closest to Hattiesburg is Meridian, MS. How cool would that be to load a bicycle on the train early in the morning in New Orleans, have breakfast on the train, then off-load the bike in Hattiesburg and begin riding the Longleaf Trace right from the station!

-The main draw of the Longleaf Trace is the 39-mile stretch from USM to Prentiss.
+The main draw of the Longleaf Trace is the 40-mile stretch from USM to Prentiss.
 This is piney woods country and the right-of-way slices through a number of woodsy vistas and verdant farms.
-Several small towns, Sumrall, Bassfield, Carson and of course, Pentiss, offer opportunities to stop, rest and snack on a nearly 80 mile out and back trip from Hattiesburg.
+Several small towns; Sumrall, Bassfield, Carson and of course, Pentiss, offer opportunities to stop, rest and snack on a nearly 80 mile out and back trip from Hattiesburg.
+Sumrall has a casual dining restaurant next to the Trace.
 Away from the widely spaced commercial areas flanking the trail are numerous rest areas and picnic tables and benches.